mattdow/group-fs-react-shopping-list/INSTRUCTIONS.md

   - Optionally, make sure the text entered isn't too long.

 - Improve the styling of the page
-  - Improve the table layout.
-Give alternating rows a difference in color.
+  - When items are purchased, grey them out.
-  - Make the buttons more UX friendly -- Red for delete, etc. Green for save.
+  - Make the buttons more UX friendly.
+For example, red for remove, but green or blue for save & buy.
   - Add a icons to improve the display, for example a check mark for purchased, a trash can for remove, etc. (Check out [Font Awesome](https://fontawesome.com/how-to-use/on-the-web/using-with/react).)

 - Currently, if you typo something, it must be removed and re-added to fix it.
 An edit feature would be a great enhancement.
 Add an `Edit` button which will have the existing data show in the input form at the top of the page to allow an easier edit.